Menu

 Key trends for 2026:

-• BI Analysts now need machine learning and AI skills
+• BI analysts increasingly need machine learning and AI skills to be competitive at hiring stage

-• Compliance demand is surging as AML regulations tighten globally
+• Compliance hiring is strong as AML and responsible gambling regulations tighten globally

 Want to break into the sector?
 Read our detailed guide on iGaming careers in Gibraltar.